davish/davi.sh/src/content/reading/2026/culpability.md

 the biases and imperfections of what we choose to include and what we choose to omit.

 People die in a car crash where a self-driving car is involved.
 Who's at fault?
 We get closer and closer to an answer throughout the story, but never quite reach it.
+Can there be a singular answer?
+Do we need there to be one?